 .Admire the work of Lluis Domenech I Montaner who was with Gaudi one of the main architects of the Catalan Modernista period.

 Visit the main concert hall with a guide, it takes about 1 hour.
 You must select your time in advance and a guide will be appointed.

-Check the concert schedule for the month you are visiting and choose one of the many concerts offered in the magical place!
+Check the concert schedule for the month you are visiting and if you can attend one of the many concerts offered in the magical place, do it.

 Palau de la Música, 4-6

 The Gothic quarter, named Barri Gotic, is considered to be the center of Barcelona’s old town.

 The blend of old Roman remnants and modern practices brings lots of people to the Gothic Quarter!
 And of course, when visiting Barcelona with kids, this is the place to come to.

 To make it more manageable or if you’re short on time then try a tour.

 There are a great number of guided tours, walking tours, food tours and any kind of tour you can think of aimed at exploring this medieval neighborhood.

 Walking is again the way to go!